 Use Case: How does machine learning help with construction loan management?

-In this use case, a bank, let’s call them First Federal, is a commercial construction lender with a $500M portfolio.
+In this use case, imagine a commercial construction lender with a $500M portfolio.
 They manage dozens of loans and the deluge of administrative tasks related to draw requests.
-For example, within a single draw disbursement request submitted to First Federal, a general contractor pulls together 100’s of legal and compliance-related documents including lien releases, invoices, the AIA G702, the AIA G703, receipts, change orders, inspection reports, approvals, and more.
+For example, within a single draw disbursement request submitted to the bank, a general contractor pulls together 100’s of legal and compliance-related documents including lien releases, invoices, the AIA G702, the AIA G703, receipts, change orders, inspection reports, approvals, and more.
 Each draw request requires the approval of several parties including but not limited to the loan administrator, third party inspector, title company, and other loan participants.

-Historically, due to flexibility and familiarity, 33-year-old Excel has been the First Federal construction loan administration tool of choice for years.
+Historically, due to flexibility and familiarity, Excel has been the construction loan administration tool of choice for years.
 Meanwhile, recognition of potential errors and manual overload have often been overlooked.

 The problem is that, in addition to an abundance of manual work, Excel does not aggregate project data and notify lenders of potential risks based on historical information.
 With an excess of documentation flying around in PDFs, emails, and Excel spreadsheets, it is often difficult to know precisely where an approval, loan, lien release or draw is in the process.

-With the volume of work involved in administering their portfolio of loans, First Federal has embraced the benefits of modern machine learning, process automation, and construction loan software.
+With the volume of work involved in administering their portfolio of loans, the example bank embraced the benefits of modern machine learning, process automation, and construction loan software.
 Through a combination of optical character recognition, computer vision, machine learning algorithms, and rule-based predictive modeling, loan management software parses the information from the countless emails and PDFs included within a construction loan draw request.
 It analyzes the data and performs “searches” to identify errors.
 Spreadsheets and forms capture the clean data, and the software creates recommendation reports based on rules and the data.

 A process that had taken hours of human interpretation is now done in seconds.
 With all of their loan information in one location, The First Federal construction loan administrators now quickly run their project and portfolio level reports like loan composition, cash flow projections, draw processing, and missing lien releases.
 Moreover, they have access to real-time information about payment status.
 This visibility allows both First Federal and their borrowers to see who is being paid, and when.